SydneyWafflez/transfemme-wiki/src/content/docs/start/home.md

 description: The transfemme.wiki home page for the wiki
 ---

 Hey there!
 We're so excited to have you here at Transfemme.wiki, your friendly resource hub for trans care and support.
 This wiki is a labor of love by the trans couple who also run estrogen.gg.
-We're all about making sure you have the information and resources you need to navigate your trans journey with confidence.
+We're all about making sure you have the information and resources you need to navigate your trans journey with confidence!

 ## What You'll Find Here: